What is Amazon listing optimization?

 • DON’T include your seller’s name

-10 components of Amazon copywriting
+10 components of strong Amazon copywriting

 2. Describe the problem: What are your customers’ pain points?